Tuesday, 3 June 2014

 4) Using object deserialization

-Object deserialization is nothing but creating an object from its serialized form.
+Object deserialization is the process of creating an object from its serialized form.

 ObjectInputStream inStream = new ObjectInputStream(anInputStream);